 Many people are hungry because they get sick or injured, a spouse or parent dies, or they lose their job or are unable to work.
-Unfortunately, these bad breaks happen all the time to people in all socio-economic conditions, forcing them to make painful choices like whether to buy food to eat or pay their rent or other living expenses.
+Unfortunately, these bad breaks happen all the time, forcing people to make painful choices like whether to buy food to eat or pay their rent or other living expenses.

 Where are people hungry in our region?

 People are hungry everywhere in our region.
 Not one community among all of Maine’s cities and towns is spared.
 That’s because hunger is as much a problem of working-class and middle-class people as it is a challenge faced by the poor and it’s a problem that affect both rural and urban areas.